kensan73/scroll-capture-release-spike/README.md

 Within the yellow section you will see
 - "up" | "down" scroll direction
 - _&lt;number&gt;_ 0-100 which is % visible of the yellow section in client area

+# Tested
+Tested in Chrome and IE11 to be working.